ayivima/vectorkit/README.rst

 VECTOR KIT
 ==========

 Vectorkit is part of a series of python implementations of mathematical concepts of AI from the scratch.
-Even though it gets packaged to pypi, it is a work in progress, still in alpha, will undergo a lot of changes, and not (conciously) optimized for large scale computation.
+It is a pet project.
+Even though it gets packaged to pypi, it is a work in progress, will undergo a lot of changes, and not (conciously) optimized for large scale computation.

 .. image:: https://raw.githubusercontent.com/ayivima/vectorkit/master/img/shell_img.png